bikashsahani/car-price-prediction-using-Regression/README.md

 ------

 #### Conclusion:
-- Among all the Regression models used for the car price perdiction.
+- Among all the Regression models used for the car price pre diction.
 Decision Tree (default) performs the best.
-- Among the multiple independant features, 'enginesize' and 'curbweight' features contains altogether about 91% importance and other rest features have very little importance. so the main goal of the business is to focus on the 'enginesize' and 'curbweight' for the car market
+- Among the multiple independent features, 'enginesize' and 'curbweight' features contains altogether about 91% importance and other rest features have very little importance. so the main goal of the business is to focus on the 'enginesize' and 'curbweight' for the car market

 ------
 #### Files: